junwatu/3d-motion-tracking/blog/3d-motion-tracking.md

 ### IMU sensor

-IMU sensor is a device that measures the motion, orientation, and environmental conditions of an object.
+An IMU sensor, or Inertial Measurement Unit sensor is a device that measures the motion, orientation, and environmental conditions of an object.
 It consists of an accelerometer, gyroscope, and magnetometer.
 The accelerometer measures the acceleration of the object, the gyroscope measures the angular velocity, and the magnetometer measures the magnetic field.
 The IMU sensor used in this project is the [MPU-9250](https://invensense.tdk.com/download-pdf/mpu-9250-datasheet/).

 [//]: # (put GY-91 device screenshot here)